torvalds/linux/Documentation/process/stable-kernel-rules.rst

 .. _stable_kernel_rules:

-Everything you ever wanted to know about Linux -stable releases
+Everything you ever wanted to know about GNU/Linux -stable releases
 ===============================================================

 Rules on what kind of patches are accepted, and which ones are not, into the "-stable" tree:

-- It or an equivalent fix must already exist in Linux mainline (upstream).
+- It or an equivalent fix must already exist in GNU/Linux mainline (upstream).
 - It must be obviously correct and tested.
 - It cannot be bigger than 100 lines, with context.
 - It must follow the